jackmoore/colorbox/README.md

 ### Version 1.2.1 - May 28 2009
 * Note: If you are upgrading, update your jquery.colorbox.js and colorbox.css files.
 * Added photo resizing.
 * Added a maximum width and maximum height.
 Example: {height:800, maxHeight:'100%'}, would allow the box to be a maximum potential height of 800px, instead of a fixed height of 800px.
-With maxHeight of 100% the height of ColorBox cannot exceed the height of the browser window.
+With maxHeight of 100% the height of Colorbox cannot exceed the height of the browser window.
-* Added 'rel' setting to add the ability to set an alternative rel for any ColorBox call.
+* Added 'rel' setting to add the ability to set an alternative rel for any Colorbox call.
 This allows the user to group any combination of elements together for a gallery, or to override an existing rel. attribute so those element are not grouped together, without having to alter their rel in the HTML.
-* Added a 'photo' setting to force ColorBox to display a link as a photo.
+* Added a 'photo' setting to force Colorbox to display a link as a photo.
 Use this when automatic photo detection fails (such as using a url like 'photo.php' instead of 'photo.jpg', 'photo.jpg#1', or 'photo.jpg?pic=1')
 * Removed the need to ever create disposable elements to call colorbox on.
-ColorBox can now be called directly, without being associated with any existing element, by using the following format:
+Colorbox can now be called directly, without being associated with any existing element, by using the following format:
-  `$.fn.colorbox({open:true, href:'yourLink.xxx'});`
+  `$.colorbox({open:true, href:'yourLink.xxx'});`
-* ColorBox settings are now persistent and unique for each element.
+* Colorbox settings are now persistent and unique for each element.
 This allows for extremely flexible options for individual elements.
 You could use this to create a gallery in which each page in the gallery has different settings.
 One could be a photo with a fade transition, next could be an inline element with an elastic transition with a set width and height, etc.
 * For user callbacks, 'this' now refers to the element colorbox was opened from.
 * Fixed a minor grouping issue with IE6, when transition type is set to 'none'.
 * Added an Adobe Illustrator file that contains the borders and buttons used in the various examples.

 ### Version 1.2 - May 13 2009
 * Added a slideshow feature.
 * Added re-positioning on browser resize.
-If the browser is resized, ColorBox will recenter itself onscreen.
+If the browser is resized, Colorbox will recenter itself onscreen.
 * Added hooks for key events: cbox_open, cbox_load, cbox_complete, cbox_closed.
 * Fixed an IE transparency-stacking problem, where transparent PNGs would show through to the background overlay.
 * Fixed an IE iframe issue where the ifame might shift up and to the left under certain circumstances.